-Nearly three years ago, Michaela Hart’s daughter was diagnosed with cancer.
-But in March of this year, after yet another hospital visit, something seemed off.
+Before the pandemic, Michaela Hart’s daughter was diagnosed with cancer.
+But in March 2020, after yet another hospital visit, something seemed off.

-Her numerous compounding medical conditions have left her with severe vomiting – so much so that she often ends up in the hospital for secondary treatment of ketoacidosis.
-Now 26 years old, Nikyra – everyone calls her Nikki – is staying strong.
-She’s learned to take the ups and downs of being a patient and she knows her body and its responses.
+Her numerous compounding medical conditions left her with severe vomiting – so much so that she often ended up in the hospital for secondary treatment of ketoacidosis.
+When she turned 26, Nikyra – everyone calls her Nikki – was staying strong.
+She learned to take the ups and downs of being a patient and she knows her body and its responses.

 “It was Friday the 13th,” says Michaela, VP of Quality Systems and Compliance at Roche Diagnostics in Pleasanton, California.
 “She started feeling sick.
 She had just been discharged from the hospital yet again.
 It’s hard to tell; is it her underlying medical conditions, or is it something else?
 But this time, we were also asking, is it COVID?”

 Nikki is a student at the University of California, Berkeley.
-Recently, she became too sick to continue school.
+During spring 2020, she became too sick to continue school.
 They decided to keep Nikki’s apartment in Berkeley, however.
 The idea was to keep everything as normal as possible, hoping that Nikki would return to school.

 “But she started feeling really sick, and not in the usual ways,” Michaela says.
 “As hard as it was to ask, I said, ‘you know, with COVID-19, you’d better self-isolate in your apartment.
 If I get sick, I can't take care of you.’